DesperatePeter/starsector-advanced-weapon-control/README.md

 As you might know, writing the code is the easy part.
 Making sure that it works properly is where the challenge lies.
 I'm grateful for any help with testing this mod.

-Do you have an idea for a cool new firing mode?
+Do you have an idea for a cool new tag?
 Please feel free to contribute them!
-Just follow the following steps:
-- Create XyzAI class that inherits from (extends) AdjustableAIPlugin
-- Extend FireMode.kt such that your fire mode appears in all relevant fields
-- Add to readme-table
-- Add to Settings.editme allowed-values comment (please refrain from adding to default list)
-- Test that the mode works as intended!

 On the off-chance that you want to support me financially, please don't :P